 Juniata Bias Response Team

 The Juniata College Bias Response Team is charged with developing appropriate responses to campus issues which may arise from instances of intolerance and/or biased behaviors by working with a group composed of students, faculty, and administrators.
 Upon receipt of notice that an incident of bias has taken place on campus, the Team will assemble to gather information, consider reactive and proactive responses, and implement solutions that stop the unacceptable behavior, redress harms, and actively foster a culture of inclusion and support.

-Reports of bias may be submitted directly through an online intake form, or made in person at the Office of Diversity and Inclusion (Unity House) or the Dean of Students Office (Founders Hall).
+Reports of bias may be submitted directly through an online intake form, or made in person at the Office of Equity, Diversity, and Inclusion (Unity House) or the Dean of Students Office (Founders Hall).
 Reports may also be forwarded directly to the Bias Response Team.
 Additionally, key personnel who are made aware of incidents involving bias, such as Residential Life Staff and Public Safety Officers, will also act to ensure that such incidents are brought to the attention of the Bias Response Team for reflection, consideration, and response.

 Responses generated by the Bias Response Team will be focused on: